 Changes In Ambient Temperature/Wind Speed

 How much adjustment will be required will vary depending on the specific conditions.
-The point being, with a Kamado charcoal grill, you always need to be watching the internal temperature inside the grill and be ready to make adjustments.
+The point is, with a Kamado charcoal grill, you always need to be watching the internal temperature inside the grill and be ready to make adjustments.

 Monitoring and Adjusting The Temperature Remotely

-If the meat probe is used the user can also check the internal temperature of the meat remotely, while at the shops/work etc. With the optional Traeger pellet sensor, the remaining percentage of pellets in the hopper can also also be checked from the WiFire app.
+If the meat probe is used, the user can also check the internal temperature of the meat remotely, while at the shops/work etc. With the optional Traeger pellet sensor, the remaining percentage of pellets in the hopper can also also be checked from the WiFire app.

 Cooking In Cold Climates

 Above, I discussed how a PID-controlled pellet grill such as the Traeger Pro 575 will adjust the fuel/air mixture automatically in colder climates, whereas Kamado Joe will not (without an iKamand fitted).
 Well, grilling/smoking in colder climates is not just about controlling the combustion process.

 How well can the grill actually hold on to that heat?
 In other words, how well insulated is the grill?
 Well, the Traeger Pro 575 is not an insulated pellet grill.

 The Kamado Joe Classic 18″, on the other hand, with its thick ceramic shell surrounding the whole combustion/cooking chamber, is well suited to grilling in colder climates.